bchen002/Doctoral-Supervisor-Skill/README.md

 This package is a portable, de-identified version of a doctoral supervision and project-memory skill.

-It is designed for someone who wants Codex to support a long-term research project across conversations without copying another person's private project memory.
+It is designed for someone who wants Codex to support a long-term research project across conversations.

 ## Contents